saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## Target group

 * Data analysts and developers
-* People interested in learning about extending S/4HANA with ESRI data
+* People interested in learning about extending S/4HANA with ESRI spatial data

 ## Prerequisites